No matter where we are in our photography journey, I'm willing to bet that there are always ways to improve what we do or how we do it!

 I can think of no better way to spend a Sunday than curled up with a good photography book.
 I don't think I have ever read one without coming away with something - either a new piece of information or just an idea to try.

-If you are still using ANY of the AUTO modes on your camera, then my Auto to Awesome course is a great, affordable way to make a huge impact on your images, and since it is online and self paced, you can get started any time you like - even this weekend :)
+If you are still using ANY of the AUTO modes on your camera, then my Auto to Awesome course will have a huge impact on your images, and since it is online and self paced, you can get started any time you like - even this weekend :)

-DO THIS: Grab a photography book that you have lying on the shelf, or order a new one, and read a chapter.
+If you are further along, grab a photography book that you have lying on the shelf, or order a new one, and read a chapter.
 Whilst doing so, make a note of an image that you want to try, or a composition tool, or just use it for inspiration!

 10. Shoot from the Heart / Start a Personal Project

 For a long time I would try to take images of things that didn’t move me or speak to me in any way.
 Whilst I still sometimes take images for other reasons, it's when I see something that makes my little heart sing and I am able to capture it the way I see it that I get an image that I treasure.
 This can vary from day to day and from hour to hour: It could be the way the light has captured a spiders web.
 It could be the way my son looks at me with innocence and trust.
 It could be the fun and laughter of childhood.
 It could be as simple as the little smile on my face when he hangs up his cowboy hat before leaving for school.
 Photograph what makes your heart sing on that given day and capture it.